Loading

 What happens if you disappear?

 Three things.
 One, you own all the code, the infrastructure, and the runbook.
 It lives in your accounts, not mine.
 Two, every engagement includes a handover doc that lets an internal engineer maintain and extend the system without me.
 Three, the architecture I build is intentionally boring.
-Standard tools (Mastra, LiteLLM, Langfuse), standard patterns, no proprietary magic.
+Standard tools (Mastra, Bifrost, Langfuse), standard patterns, no proprietary magic.
 If I disappeared tomorrow, your team could keep this running.
 That's a design constraint I impose on every project.

 Map your highest-friction workflow.